Cart

 “Every fall Beaujolais Nouveau appeared in a flood.
 All Beaujolais began to be seen as a beginner’s wine, and among many wine drinkers it fell out of fashion, never to recover.”

-This pre-holiday diversion was very cool, until it wasn’t.
-Like White Zinfandel, the reputation of Beaujolais was ruined by oceans of mediocrity and a lot of misplaced snobbery.
+This pre-holiday diversion of Nouveau Beaujolais was very cool, until it wasn’t.
+Like many wines that reach a high level of popularity, the reputation of Beaujolais itself was ruined by oceans of mediocrity that followed.

 Today there is a whole new audience for the red wines of Beaujolais.
 There is a small amount of rosé produced in Beaujolais which is very different in character from the rosés of Provence and the Rhone Valley.
 There is also a small amount of Chardonnay grown in Beaujolais.
 It is, after all, grown in Burgundy.